ukui/community/zh_CN/pbuilder.md

 Change the lintian segments from:

-`su -C "lintian -I --show-overrides "$BUILDDIR"/.change; - pbuilder`
+`su -c "lintian -I --show-overrides "$BUILDDIR"/.change; - pbuilder`

 to